signum-network/signum-xt-wallet-web-demo/README.md

-## Discover different examples of connecting your Website Signum XT Wallet
+## Discover different examples of connecting your Website with Signum XT Wallet
 All the communication with the XT Wallet is already implemented, such that the dev can focus on his dApp

 @signumjs/wallets is the package which provides tools to interact with wallets remotely.